 The diagram above depicts a distributed API Gateway solution, with multiple gateways deployed within the same organization.
 Each gateway serves a different purpose and can be tied to a specific Line of Business (LOB), functional role, or security role.
 The above diagram, for example, segregates the API Gateways by security role, with an externally-facing API Gateway receiving traffic from the external service consumers, and with an internally-facing API Gateway accepting incoming traffic from internal consumers.

-The API Gateway runtime points to the backend APIs and Service Producers, as shows on the above diagram.
+The API Gateway runtime points to the backend APIs and Service Producers, as shown on the above diagram.
 These Service Producers are defined and abstracted into a layer that API Management Platform manages.
-Consumer applications invoke the services published via the APIs and accessible via the API Gateway.
-APIs route to the endpoints that the gateway exposes to enforce runtime policies and collect and track analytics data.
+Consumer applications invoke the services published via the APIs and are accessible via the API Gateway.
+APIs route to the endpoints that the gateway exposes to enforce runtime policies and collect and track analytic data.
 Therefore, the API Gateway acts as a dedicated orchestration layer for all of the VA’s backend APIs to separate orchestration from implementation concerns.

 API Portal

 The API Portal is used to allow the developers and API internal consumers to discover and use existing APIs for their applications.
 The Portal is typically a web user interface that allows searching and discovering new or existing APIs by search keywords, tags, and descriptors.
-A developer with proper permissions can publish a new API specification in a form of a Swagger, RAML, WSDL, or WADL specification to the API Portal.
+A developer with proper permissions can publish a new API specification in the form of a Swagger, RAML, WSDL, or WADL specification to the API Portal.
 The following diagram depicts the clear distinction between an API Portal and an API Gateway:

 API Management Platform